seerhein-lab/micgwaf/micgwaf-core/src/docs/index.md

 code is possible.

-For using the components in a web application, a servlet filter needs to be configured and the components need to be mounted to specific paths.
+For using the components in a web application, a servlet filter needs to be configured and the page components need to be mounted to specific request URLs.

 micgwaf also supports development of HTML code alongside application development.
 For this, a special servlet filter is provided, which renders HTML files as-is, but resolves component references.

+For reading more on the objectives of micgwaf, see micgwaf's [background](background.md)

 Getting started
 ---------------